LizzieSpace/RE_DimDoors/README.md

 mod.
 This project focuses on improving resource texture management and extending features through custom mixins.
 In simple terms: it's just a retexture and mild tampering.

 ## Features

 - **Resource Pack**:
   - Switched the warp texture in favor of end portal texture.
 - **Custom Mixin**:
 - Added `DetachedRiftBlockEntityMixin` to control decay spread (it's now radial).

 ## Getting Started

+Just pop the newest release on your `mods` folder along with dimdoors and ya should be good!

+### Early access previews

+check out the newest [Builds](https://github.com/LizzieSpace/RE_DimDoors/actions/workflows/build.yml)!
+On the artifacts section, you will find the built jar file you can use.
+Just download it, unzip it and test it out!

+> [!CAUTION]
+> Previews are under development and possibly unstable...
+> So be a good bean and backup your world lest things get funky!
+---

+## Contributing

+We welcome contributions!
+Please fork the repository and create a pull request for review.
 ### Prerequisites

 - Java 17 or later